Navy-gif/Navy-gif/README.md

 I'm a Computer Engineering student.
 I work on things here and there, mainly discord bots and miscellaneous projects.

+Many of the projects I work on are in private repositories for various reasons, though feel free to browse my old projects if you feel like reading through poorly designed and crappy code.

 <!--
 **Navy-gif/Navy-gif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.